girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 6/Multi Page React App.md

 ##### Explanation

+- <NavLink> is nothing but a special styled version of the <Link> component in React Router.
+- It add styling attributes like hyperlink to the text and redirects to the specific UI when it matches the current URL.
+- When the user clicks on Welcome, the app renders the Welcome Page and the URL is changes to "/welcome".

-Example 3: Adding Nested Dynamic Routes with Params
+**Example 3: Adding Nested Dynamic Routes with Params**

 App.js